 The scheme is considered to be a multi-employer scheme as described in Section 28 of FRS 102.
 This means it is not possible to attribute the Scheme's assets and liabilities to specific Responsible Body, and this means contributions are accounted for as if the Scheme were a defined contribution scheme.
-The pensions costs charged to the SOCIE in the year are contributions payable towards benefits and expenses accrued in that year, plus any impact of deficit contributions (see below).

 A valuation of the Scheme is carried out once every three years.
 The most recent Scheme valuation completed was carried out as at 31 December 2015.
+A valuation at 31 December 2018 is currently under way, but the results of this are yet to be determined.
 The 2015 valuation revealed a deficit of £236m, based on assets of £1,308m and a funding target of £1,544m, assessed using the following assumptions:

-- An investment strategy of: - for investments backing liabilities for pensions in payment, an allocation to gilts of 33% from the valuation date until 31 December 2019 and thereafter increasing linearly to 70% by 31 December 2030; and - a 100% allocation to return-seeking assets for investments backing liabilities prior to retirement; - Investment returns equivalent to 2.6% p.a. on gilts and 4.6% p.a. on return-seeking assets; - RPI inflation of 3.2% p.a. (and pension increases consistent with this); - Increase in pensionable stipends of 3.2% p.a.; - Mortality in accordance with 80% of the S2NMA and S2NFA tables, with allowance for improvements in mortality rates in line with the CMI 2015 core projections with a long term annual rate of improvement of 1.5%.
+- An investment strategy of: - for investments backing liabilities for pensions in payment, an allocation to gilts of 33% from the valuation date until 31 December 2019 and thereafter increasing linearly to 70% by 31 December 2030 (with the remainder in return-seeking assets); and - a 100% allocation to return-seeking assets for investments backing liabilities prior to retirement;

+- Investment returns equivalent to 2.6% p.a. on gilts and 4.6% p.a. on return-seeking assets; - RPI inflation of 3.2% p.a. (and pension increases consistent with this); - Increase in pensionable stipends of 3.2% p.a.; - Mortality in accordance with 80% of the S2NMA and S2NFA tables, with allowance for improvements in mortality rates in line with the CMI 2015 core projections with a long term annual rate of improvement of 1.5%.